Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients

 Even the healthiest pregnancies can have problems arise with little or no warning during labor and delivery.
 If problems happen, a hospital setting can give you and your baby the best care in a hurry.
 And studies have shown that babies born at home are more than twice as likely to die around the time of birth than those born in hospitals.

 Every woman has the right to choose where she will give birth.
-But it is important to not take any risks that might put you or your newborn’s health in danger, especially as there is a high risk for getting COVID-19.
+But it is important to not take any risks that might put you or your newborn’s health in danger, especially while there is a high risk for getting COVID-19.
 Talk with your ob-gyn or other health care professional about your birth plan and any concerns.

 So far, the virus has not been found in breast milk.
 But there is not enough information yet on whether women who are sick can pass the virus through breast milk.